-The college urges students-especially new students and freshmen-to limit their participation in extracurricular activities and to choose membership into student organizations carefully, taking into consideration of their academic priorities, interests, and other personal concerns.
+Morris Brown College urges students-especially new students and freshmen-to limit their participation in extracurricular activities and to choose membership into student organizations carefully, taking into consideration of their academic priorities, interests, and other personal concerns.

 Students on academic or disciplinary probation are ineligible to participate in extra-curricular activities or to maintain membership in student organizations.